-If you vote via the Internet or by telephone, your electronic vote authorizes the named proxies in the same manner as if you completed, signed, dated and returned your proxy card.
+If you vote via the Internet or by telephone, your electronic vote authorizes the named proxies to vote on your behalf in the same manner as if you completed, signed, dated and returned your proxy card.
 If you vote via the Internet or by telephone, you do not need to return your proxy card.

-If you hold your shares in "street name", you will receive instructions from the holder of record that you must follow in order to have your shares voted.
-The instructions from the holder of record will indicate if Internet and telephone voting are available, and if they are available, will provide details regarding Internet and telephone voting.
+If you hold your shares in "street name," you will receive instructions from the holder of record that you must follow in order to have your shares voted.
+The instructions from the holder of record will indicate if Internet and telephone voting are available, and if they are available, will provide details as to how to vote by such means.